yubozhao/kfserving/docs/samples/bentoml/README.md

 Run the following code to create a BentoService SavedBundle with the trained an iris classification model.
 A BentoService SavedBundle is a versioned file archive ready for production deployment.
-The archive contains the model server defined above, python code dependencies and PyPi dependencies, and the trained iris classification model:
+The archive contains the model server defined above, python code dependencies, PyPi dependencies, and the trained iris classification model:

 ```python
 from sklearn import svm